kenneth-lau/frontend-nanodegree-resume/README.md

 # Notes from the "JavaScript Basics" Udacity course

-This repository contains the final "Resume" project of the "JavaScript Basics" course along with some notes from the quizzes and problem sets.
+This repository contains the final "Resume" project of the ["JavaScript Basics"](https://classroom.udacity.com/courses/ud804) course along with some notes from the quizzes and problem sets.

 Final "Resume" project: https://kenneth-lau.github.io/udacity-javascript-basics/

+Details of the project from Udacity
 ```
 # Project Details
 ## How do I complete this project?